Report Card Comments for Behavior: Preschool and Pre-K Examples

 Areas needing growth

-Sometimes you have to address difficult behaviour directly.
-Note the British spelling.
+Sometimes you have to address difficult behavior directly.

 "Ethan is working on keeping a safe body when he is angry.
 We are practicing safe hands every day."